rivue/Gamified-Study-Tool/README.md

                 - one idea) add lines in between the nodes and when the course owner mouses over them, it hovers a small node with a "plus" icon
                 - third idea) for course owner, add an "edit" button and "delete / trash can" button when you hover over the course or click it or something, maybe add an "edit mode" in the main bar thing I'm going to add?
             - ⭐️ Add ability to add a unit (later --> come back to, reminder to make it account for 1-n number of sections no matter how that looks)
-            - ✅ ⭐️ Add ability for users to actually see the unit name
-            - ✅ ⭐️ Add underlined text in the course screen that shows a small popup when clicked / hovered that says "course not here? --> if you made a course before March 15th, 2025 (or whatever date), we might have made broken changes.
-We are still learning and will not do this again.
-Please feel free to generate another course."
         - ⭐️ (would like to implement visibility of different courses first or at least a many:one for non-owners in library model)
             - ⭐️ Delete sections requires entering the name of the unit / course just for accidental reasons)
             - ⭐️ Delete Units( requires entering the name of the unit / course just for accidental reasons)